Aliases for PDK2 Gene

 GeneCards Summary for PDK2 Gene

 PDK2 (Pyruvate Dehydrogenase Kinase, Isozyme 2) is a Protein Coding gene.
 Diseases associated with PDK2 include polycystic kidney disease 2.
-Among its related pathways are Nanog in Mammalian ESC Pluripotency and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
+Among its related pathways are Signaling by GPCR and Nanog in Mammalian ESC Pluripotency.
+GO annotations related to this gene include protein homodimerization activity and protein serine/threonine kinase activity.
 An important paralog of this gene is PDK4.

 UniProtKB/Swiss-Prot for PDK2 Gene